Advai/YouTubeDataVisualization/PROPOSAL.md

 # Project Proposal
 ## Personal Youtube Data Visualizer
 My project will analyze the usage statistics of a user's Youtube account.
-The key statistics I want to visualize are **Most watched video of all time**<br/>
+The key statistics I want to visualize are: <nr/>
+**Most watched video of all time**<br/>
 **Rank subscriptions based on most watched**<br/>
 **Most common category of video watched (?)**<br/>